-1. General Information
+- 1. General Information - a.

-- a.
 Students/parents registering during February will be supplied with a blank registration form.
-A parent/guardian signature is required on this form. - b.
+A parent/ guardian signature is required on this form. - b.
 Students registering at other times must make an appointment for an interview with the Principal.
 They must bring with them a transcript of previous marks, and an attendance profile. - c.
-Students new to Manitoba must have their standing assessed by an administrator prior to completing registration. - New students must be accompanied by a parent/guardian upon registration.
-Additional documents (eg. birth certificate; MB Health card) may be required. - d.
+Students new to Manitoba must have their standing assessed by an administrator prior to completing registration.
+New students must be accompanied by a parent/guardian upon registration.
+Additional proof of residence documentation (eg. birth certificate; MB Health card, lease agreement, driver's license) may be required. - d.
 Students from out of Division or the catchment area must be accompanied by a parent/guardian upon registration.
-Additional documents (eg. birth certificate; MB Health card) may be required.

-2. Completion of the Registration Form
+Additional proof of residence documentation (eg. birth certificate; MB Health card, lease agreement, driver's license) may be required. - 2.
+Completion of the Registration Form - a.

-- a.
 Planning Guides for each program have been included for your convenience. - b.
 Registration forms are distributed to students in the middle of February.
-Applications are processed on a first-come, first-served basis.

-3. Special Notes
+Applications are processed on a first-come, first-served basis. - 3.
+Special Notes - a.

-- a.
 Give careful consideration to courses selected.
-In many instances it will be impossible to make alternate choices later.
+In many instances it may be impossible to make alternate choices later.
 Selections made during the spring registration period will determine the courses offered for the next school year.
-Timetable changes will be considered based on individual needs and space availability. - i.
-Grade 9 and 10 students are recommended to be fully timetabled for both semesters (no spares). - ii.
-All grade 11 and 12 students are expected to register for a minimum of 6 credits, but 8 is recommended. - b.It may be necessary to restrict the number of students in a course or to cancel a course if the number of registrations is low.
+Timetable changes will be considered based on individual needs and space availability.

+i.
+Grade 9 and 10 students are recommended to be fully timetabled for both semesters (no spares). ii.
+All grade 11 and 12 students are expected to register for a minimum of six credits, but eight is recommended.

+b.
+It may be necessary to restrict the number of students in a course or to cancel a course if the number of registrations is low.